maphew/zadam-trilium-wiki/Sorting.md

 2. sorting by child's property or a specific label defined on the parent note's `#sorted` label
   a) parent note has `#sorted` with no value - by default sorting will be done alphabetically
   b) parent note has `#sorted=title` or `#sorted=dateModified` or `#sorted=dateCreated` - sorting will be done based on the defined note's property
-  c) parent note has `#sorted` label with any other value - this value is the name of the child note's label whose value will be used for sorting.
+  c) parent note has `#sorted` label with any other value - this value is the name of the child note's label, whose value will be used for sorting.
 So e.g. you set `#sorted=myOrder` on the parent note and then child notes will have labels `#myOrder=001`, `#myOrder=002" etc.
 3. sorting of "last resort" is alphabetical

 All comparisons are made string-wise - e.g. "1" < "2" or "2020-10-10" < "2021-01-15" but also "2" > "10".